'The View' Co-Host Meghan McCain Leaves Whoopi Goldberg Speechless Over Meghan Markle Rant in Viral Video

 McCain shared her thoughts on an episode of the hit daytime talk show about how she feels she can somewhat relate to Markle and her experience of knowing what it feels like to have private matters leaked to the media and be painted a certain way.
 "In no way am I comparing any of my life experiences to Meghan Markle ... but, I do know what it's like to be on a TV show or a political campaign where people are leaking stories about you with the sole intention to make you look bad, and let me tell you, it would do a number on your mental health like you wouldn't believe.
 It will make you feel isolated.
 It will make you feel paranoid," McCain said.

-However, one insider told PageSix they didn't feel McCain had anything in common with Markle outside of her their name being the same.
+However, one insider told PageSix they didn't feel McCain had anything in common with Markle outside of the same name.
 "The only thing they have in common is their name ... if the staff and producers liked you, those stories wouldn't be getting out."
 The source continued, "You don't see them getting out about anyone else.
 No one's running around talking about Whoopi.
 It's shocking how [McCain] behaves.
 If she doesn't want things leaked, don't do things to get leaked."

 While she was mocked by one insider, a second one came to the daughter of late Sen. John McCain's defense saying, "She wasn't saying their experiences were the same or on the same level.
 In fact, it's not.
 Her point was that she can related to negative things being leaked to the press and how that can take a toll on mental health."
 A spokesperson for McCain added that she is a "valued member of the team" and noted that she and her co-hosts, along with the rest of the crew are "dedicated professionals who take great pride in the world they do together to bring the show to viewers each day."